Brake-specific fuel consumption: Relation to efficiency

-The use of BSFC numbers as operating values and as a cycle average statistic
+Operating values and as a cycle average statistic

 Any engine will have different BSFC values at different speeds and loads.
 For example, a reciprocating engine achieves maximum efficiency when the intake air is unthrottled and the engine is running near its peak torque.
 The efficiency often reported for a particular engine, however, is not its maximum efficiency but a fuel economy cycle statistical average.
 For example, the cycle average value of BSFC for a gasoline engine is 322 g/(kW⋅h), translating to an efficiency of 25% (1/(322 × 0.0122225) = 0.2540).
-Actual efficiency can be lower or higher than the engine’s average due to varying operating conditions.
+Actual efficiency can be lower or higher than the engine's average due to varying operating conditions.
 In the case of a production gasoline engine, the most efficient BSFC is approximately 225 g/(kW⋅h), which is equivalent to a thermodynamic efficiency of 36%.